Home

 Keeping records is also important from an estate planning perspective.
 Shares may only constitute part of an individual's financial affairs, but for any heirs who do not have stock market experience, untangling a portfolio may constitute a complex exercise.

-It will also save them time and money if a thorough estate planning exercise has been previously undertaken.
+It will also save them time and money if a thorough estate planning exercise has been previously undertaken by you.

 To Conclude

-The benefit of keeping well-organised and accurate paper records is that it will save you time and money when it comes to completing a tax return.
+The benefit of keeping well-organized and accurate paper records is that it will save you time and money when it comes to completing a tax return.

-While I find paper records still a viable option, organisations such as share registries provide a free service by holding share information online.
+While I find paper records still a viable option, organizations such as share registries provide a free service by holding share information online.

 Spreadsheets can provide a convenient way of storing dividend information although tax offices can now get this information directly from share registries in some countries.

-It can't be overemphasised that thorough record keeping is an essential part of stock investing as the buck usually stops with each of us!
+It can't be over-emphasized that thorough record keeping is an essential part of investing, whether it is value investing or otherwise.
+The buck usually stops with each of us!

 The related article below examine the importance of estate planning in more detail.